Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-04.md

 Take a few minutes to play around with it, and see how the box/content changes depending on how you change the inputs.
 You can always edit the text/content of the box by editing the `#content` element in the HTML file.

-**Next, take 10 min and try to fill in the blanks to match the following pictures using the box model tool:**
+**Next, take 10 min and try to fill in the blanks to match the following pictures using the box model tool.
+At the end we'll share as a class to see who got the closest!**

 **Challenge 1**